|The Xeriscape Garden will be under construction until Dec. 31, 2021|

 Northeast corner of Erie St. and Arrowhead Dr.

 The Xeriscape Garden is a functional, user-friendly demonstration space with mature trees, shrubs and plants.
 There is a granite path that flows between areas of the garden where themes include a children/ pet-friendly area, a wildlife garden and a low maintenance garden.
 Changes in grading help to reduce erosion and also highlight passive water harvesting techniques through the installation of berms and swales.
 Large signage explains design and landscaping techniques and smaller signs on many of the plants identify them by Latin and common name.

 Use Water Wisely: A Desert Diamond

 Arizona artist Juanita Hull Carlson was selected to create a sculptural element within the perimeter of the City of Chandler's Xeriscape and Water Conservation Garden.
 Hull-Carlson worked with 5th and 6th-grade students from Erie Elementary School to create the artwork.
 She used concrete, tile and glass mosaic to create artworks with neighborhood participation.
 The project is designed to help enhance the message of water conservation and is the culmination of a six-month neighborhood arts project.

 Need some landscaping ideas?

 The City's Water Conservation Division has a number of articles to help you start thinking about creating a unique landscape that fits your personality and is easy to maintain.
 Check out our resources, landscape and irrigation tips, and low water-use plant list.

-You might also like to visit the Chandler Hummingbird Habitat located in Desert Breeze Park at 660 N. Desert Breeze Parkway or the Chandler Veterans Oasis Park located at 4050 E. Chandler Heights Rd.
-Both parks feature more than fifty species of plants that not only survive on very little water but also are attractive to hummingbirds and other wildlife.
+You may also like to visit the Chandler Hummingbird Habitat located in Desert Breeze Park at 660 N. Desert Breeze Parkway or the Chandler Veterans Oasis Park located at 4050 E. Chandler Heights Rd.
+Both parks feature more than fifty species of Sonoran Desert plants that not only survive on very little water but are also attractive to hummingbirds, butterflies, and other wildlife.
 Both of these parks are managed by our Parks Division which can be reached at 480-782-2752 to report any broken equipment or landscape concerns.